A Guide To Understanding Coastal Flood Zones

 Insurance providers and lenders use the above zones to determine insurance requirements and coverage.
 Flood damage is not covered under basic homeowners insurance, however typically you can secure a policy from the same agency as your main home insurance.
 What you pay for flood insurance is directly related to how much flood risk is associated with your property.

 No property is immune to natural disasters.
 But fortunately for those who are moving to the Myrtle Beach area and are considering building their dream home, CRG Companies is experienced with building and designing homes that are storm resistant.
 Ensuring a home is properly elevated to a desired Flood Protection Elevation (FPE) or above Base Flood Elevation (BFE) is crucial.
 With over ten years of building custom homes on the coastline and along our waterways, the CRG team combines experience, building and design techniques, and impact-resistant materials to ensure your home is well prepared to withstand the elements.

 Several real estate listing sites refuse to disclose whether a home is within a flood zone to protect the sellers however Realtor.com recently published that they will be identifying the flood risk of a listing on a scale of one to ten along with FEMA maps.
-Even with this information flood zones and insurance requirements can be confusing and often overwhelming for those relocating from out of state, it’s important to work with a Realtor that has experience and will take the time to research the flood zones of the homes you’re considering.
-The Real Estate Professionals at CRG can help you take the necessary steps to fully understand our areas flood zones, how they will affect your investment, and how you can make sure you’re covered in worst-case scenarios.
-Contact a member of our team today to learn more.
+Even with this information flood zones and insurance requirements can be confusing and often overwhelming for those relocating from out of state.
+Working with a local Builder or Realtor can help you take the necessary steps to fully understand our areas flood zones, how they will affect your investment, and how you can make sure you’re covered in worst-case scenarios.

 Our team is here to help navigate the process of making an informed decision when securing your next home.
 Contact us today to learn more!